sh4174/HypernetEnsemble/README.md

 # Hypernet-Ensemble Learning of Segmentation Probability for Medical Image Segmentation with Ambiguous Labels

-The implementation of Hypernet-Ensemble Learning of Segmentation Probability for Medical Image Segmentation with Ambiguous Labels.
+The implementation of Hypernet-Ensemble Learning of Segmentation Probability for Medical Image Segmentation with Ambiguous Labels (<https://arxiv.org/abs/2112.06693>).

 We aim to improve the segmentation probability estimation of DL networks for medical image segmentation that often suffers from the ambiguity in human annotations and anatomical/pathological structures using the hypernetwork ensemble strategy with the varying Tversky loss.